lexahl/iis-4b939/content/pages/about.md

       harvested and sourced botanicals, IIS Inc., unites ancestral traditions with modern wise practices, empowering people to connect to themselves and the natural world.

+      ####Creating a Workforce Readiness Future

+      Proudly supporting Indigenous community career development and training initiatives focusing on jobs of the future that lead to employment and business opportunities across Western Canada.
     styles:
       self:
         height: auto